open-component-model/ocm/examples/lib/tour/03-working-with-credentials/README.md

 	defer repo.Close()
 ```

-Second, we determine the consumer id for our intended repository acccess.
+Second, we determine the consumer id for our intended repository access.
 A credential consumer may provide consumer id information
 for a dedicated sub user context.
 This is supported by the OCM repo implementation for OCI registries.